dawayneking/My-Sock-Drawer-LLC/README.md

 - Make money from my personal business, My Sock Drawer, LLC., registered with the State of Florida on [SunBiz]([url](https://search.sunbiz.org/Inquiry/corporationsearch/SearchResultDetail?inquirytype=EntityName&directionType=Initial&searchNameOrder=MYSOCKDRAWER%20L250000561400&aggregateId=flal-l25000056140-7a7278b1-c21f-431c-a028-19297c4df8aa&searchTerm=MYSOCKBROKER.COM%20LLC&listNameOrder=MYSOCKBROKERCOM%20L180000918470)).

 ## About My Sock Drawer, LLC
 I have always had a passion for socks.
 My Sock Drawer, LLC is just that.
 A double entendre or wordplay to describe socks that I would keep in My Sock Drawer.
 The business came about from everyone jokingly wanting my socks, so I sold a few new identical pairs that I kept in My Sock Drawer.
 Even when I was down bad, and mentally not there, it always made me feel good when I received a compliment on my socks.
 Therefore, the mission of the company is "To Bring Joy And Happiness With The Creativity Through Socks."
+In the future, I would love to be able to give socks to encourage mental health, and donate to charitable organizations including homeless shelters.
+Everyone deserves a pickmeup.

+## Why Socks
+Most people don't understand the importance of a good quality sock.
+Socks provide the protection and comfort for shoes we wear everyday, but also functions to improve foot health, and control moisture from continuous use.

+### Facts About Your Feet
+Feet are commonly known to support simple functions of our everyday lives such as standing, moving around, and supporting the balance and preventing shock for the body daily.
+Each foot contrains 26 bones, 33 joints, and over 100 muscle, tendons, or ligaments.
+There are nerves which make you feel.
+From when we are born, our feet are constantly changing, from size to support, we have to take care of them.
+Most people have two, but they are equally important; so socks are sold in pairs.

+### Focus on Your Feet!
+No really...
+In March 2023, The National Institutes of Health published an article called "Focus on Your Feet!", and provided Steps to Protect Foot Health.

+## Why make a blog for Github
 Currently I am funding all operations and ideas, as well as products; so I am challenging myself to use my technical skills to grow my company.
 I did try and start a non profit on digital marketing, but I may as well use all the skills and ideas I intended to teach kids around the neighborhood to get to the next level.
 I learned basic forms of Search Engine Optimization trying to grow my personal website, formerly "Dawayneking.com".
 Now I just tell people to google me to save the yearly fee, and just to flex the fact that I am on google.
 I also rather get more search inquires on the world wide web through search engines, so things I don't want to pop up show lower in relevancy.

 The socks I sell are things I would have in My Sock Drawer.
 When shopping for Socks, I take heed to certain attributes such as comfort, style, material, cost, and a wide range of variable factors.
 I wouldn't see anyone something that I wouldn't wear, or give to a gift to a friend I know personally.
 I don't currently create my own sock yet, but I am using the products I carry to conduct market research for when I come out with my own.